-The course simulates the real world situation that many of the graduates from the department will face.
-The students will work in teams to apply techniques of production management, product design/development, plant layout, scheduling, cost accounting, assembly, inspection and quality control to produce a product.
-The course will simulate a real world design team concept by utilizing a design group that contains members of different program majors.
-The team, to accomplish its goals, is required to draw on each other's unique skills learned in stated goal.
-In industry often a design team is formed to develop a new product.
-The team is made up of members from different departments in the company.
-Learning to deal with the team dynamics while learning to take advantage of the synergy that can be gained by a diverse team is a valuable learning process for our business as well as civic life.
-Each student team is to produce a new product (to be massed produced and demonstrated by producing a minimum quantity of 25 units built with unskilled labor utilizing jigs, fixtures and/or CNC controlled machines) and create a final written report to demonstrate how the process and goals of the course have been realized.
+The course simulates the real world situation that graduates face.
+Students will work in teams to apply techniques of production management, product design/development, plant layout, scheduling, cost accounting, assembly, inspection and quality control to produce a product.
+Learning to deal with the team dynamics is a valuable learning process.
+Each student team produces a new product and a final written report to demonstrate how the process and goals of the course have been realized.

 APTC 495.
 INTERNSHIP.
 1-15 Credits.